-Based on Elsmere's annual reports to OSPC since 2010, there have been at least XX commercial developments completed, including XX.
+Based on Elsmere's annual reports to OSPC since 2010, there was only 1 project in 2016, the "Halakos Commercial Development" which was 6500 square feet of commercial space at 1100 Kirkwood Highway.
 As far as residential development is concerned, there has been little to no activity since 2010.
 Between 2015 and 2019, only seven building permits were issued for new development and subdivisions in town.
 Of these new developments, five were new townhomes built from subdivisions on Locust Avenue and Elsmere Boulevard, one was a new commercial building on Kirkwood Highway with a Season's Pizza and two additional stores attached, and the final was a residential subdivision on Spruce Avenue from one lot to three lots.